opensensorhub/osh-docs/docs/user/protocols.md

 ### Hardware Protocols

-Hardware protocols are mainly used within a sensor adapter as they provide can be used by sensor adapters
+Hardware protocols modules are mainly used within a sensor adapter and provide the heavy lifting to support a particular type of hardware communication:

 - Serial / RS232
 - USB Serial